 In addition to 20 hours of classroom instruction a week, the students worked independently on an online English language learning program that matched their individual skill levels.
 They went on field trips to Niagara Falls, the George Eastman House and other regional sites, and practiced their English while shopping and watching movies.
-“They were busy all the time,” says Linda Grossman, co-director of the American Language Institute.
+“They were busy all the time,” says Linda Grossman, co-director of the English Language Institute.

 “We don’t get enough sleep,” Dil Bista of Nepal, who will be a junior, said with a laugh during her last week in the program.
 “I thought it would be easy and simple…but it’s not.”
 Even so, the 17-year-old, who is proficient in Nepali and Hindi, is happy to be improving her English and looks forward to attending college someday.
 Nazareth is on her list of possibilities.